PyJaipur/PyJudge/README.md

 4. Add an approving comment saying "Good work!".
 If someone has already commented thumbs up on that.

 ## How To Contribute and Run Software
-* Fork This Repo by clicking on button as shown in image.
+* Fork This Repo by clicking on the button as shown in an image.
 ![Fork](screenshots/1.png)
-* now you sould have a copy of Repo for yourself with `username/pyjudge`.
+* now you should have a copy of Repo for yourself with `username/pyjudge`.
 ![Clone](screenshots/2.png)
-* after this you will need to clone from the Green tab you can see in above image.
+* after this, you will need to clone from the Green tab you can see in the above image.
 * now let's come to your local machine.
     * open terminal
     * clone the repo `$ git clone https://github.com/YourUsername/PyJudge.git`